markkamau1/bitcoin-ux-africa/blog/posts/why-bitcoin-ux-infrastructure-matters.md

             <p>Without shared infrastructure, three wallets each spend 6–9 months testing in different African markets, each learning the same things, each paying $60–90K to get there.
 Total: 23 months and $230K for the same set of learnings.</p>

             <p>With shared infrastructure, one comprehensive study takes 6 months and $50K.
 Findings, design patterns, and tested solutions get published.
 Each wallet implements them in three weeks.
-The research investment is made once and benefits everyone — 78% time savings, 82% cost savings, with better outcomes across the board.</p>
+The research investment is made once and benefits everyone.
+78% time savings,, 82% cost savings, with better outcomes across the board.</p>

             <h3>Why Open Source</h3>

             <p>Bitcoin UX infrastructure has to be open source.
 Better UX for one wallet improves Bitcoin's reputation across the ecosystem.
 The more wallets that contribute learnings, the more valuable the infrastructure becomes.
 Financial inclusion infrastructure shouldn't be locked behind proprietary walls.
 Every Bitcoin company benefits when user experience improves across the board.
-We see the same dynamic with React, Tailwind, and Bitcoin Dev Kit — open-source infrastructure gets adopted when it solves real problems.</p>
+We see the same dynamic with React, Tailwind, and Bitcoin Dev Kit.
+Open-source infrastructure gets adopted when it solves real problems.</p>

             <h2>The Economic Case</h2>